lawrencefeng17/lawrencefeng17.github.io/_posts/2024-12-17-Multimodal_Interp.md

 ### A brief overview of LLaVA

 The LLaVA architecture  consists of three main components: a vision encoder, a multimodal integration module, and a language model.
-In this project, we used `Intel/llava-gemma-2b` because of the existing interpretability work done on Gemma (e.g. GemmaScope).
+In this project, we used Gemma because of the existing interpretability work done on it (e.g. GemmaScope).

 Here's how LLaVA works.
 CLIP extracts image features, then a linear layer projects the image embeddings to match the input dimensionality of the language model.
 Next, the embedded language instruction is concatenated with the projected image embedding.
 Finally, the output of the previous steps is processed by a fine-tuned google/gemma-2b model.
 The model was loaded using the Hugging Face Transformers library, then wrapped with a custom HookedTransformer from the transformer_lens library to facilitate access to intermediate activations.